openvm-org/openvm/book/src/getting-started/quickstart.md

 openvm = { git = "https://github.com/openvm-org/openvm.git", features = ["std"] }
 ```

-Note that `std` is not enabled by default, so explicitly enable it is required.
+Note that `std` is not enabled by default, so explicitly enabling it is required.

 ## The fibonacci program